Morphology in Flowering Plants

 • Special Adaptations:

-• In Australian acacia, small and short-lived leaves with expanded petioles for photosynthesis.
+• In Australian acacia, small and short-lived leaves with expanded petioles carry out photosynthesis.

 • In insectivorous plants like pitcher plant and Venus-fly trap, leaves are modified to trap insects.